RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: Experiments and Results

 \subsection{Experimental Setup}

-\paragraph{Baselines.} We select three safety benchmarks to obtain static adversarial prompts, including (1) \textbf{JailbreakV-28K~\cite{luo2024jailbreakv28k}}: an AI-assisted jailbreak dataset that leverages LLMs to aid in prompt generation, including template construction and toxicity obfuscation; (2) \textbf{Latent-Jailbreak~\cite{qiu2023latent}}: a benchmark that employs various templates with toxic intents to bypass safety checks; (3) \textbf{Wild-Jailbreak~\cite{shen2024anything}}: a large-scale human-curated dataset containing over 107,000 adversarial prompts across 13 forbidden scenarios collected from online sources with diverse templates.
-For adaptive adversarial prompt generation, we choose four SOTA RFT-based methods, including: (1) \textbf{RFT~\cite{perez-etal-2022-red}}: a classical RFT-based method that focuses solely on maximizing the toxicity term; (2) \textbf{CRT~\cite{hong2024curiositydriven}}: an RFT-based method incorporating token-level and sentence-level diversity terms and the non-gibberish reward for better performance; (3) \textbf{DiveR-CT~\cite{zhao2024diverct}}: an extension of CRT that applies Lagrange dual theory to adaptively adjust reward weights; (4) \textbf{CALM~\cite{zheng2025calm}}: an RFT-based method that introduces an policy-cover-based intrinsic bonus for token exploration.
+\paragraph{Baselines} We consider four topic-based baselines: (1) \textbf{JailbreakV-28K}~\cite{luo2024jailbreakv28k}, an AI-assisted jailbreak dataset that leverages LLMs for prompt construction and toxicity obfuscation; (2) \textbf{Latent-Jailbreak}~\cite{qiu2023latent}, a benchmark that applies diverse templates with predefined toxic intents to bypass safety checks; (3) \textbf{Wild-Jailbreak}~\cite{shen2024anything}, which provides over 107k human-curated adversarial prompts spanning 13 forbidden scenarios; and (4) \textbf{ASTRAL}, an iterative multi-turn method that automatically generates adversarial prompts using predefined templates and harmful topics.
+For topic-free methods, we include four SOTA RL-based approaches: (1) \textbf{RFT}~\cite{perez-etal-2022-red}, a classical reinforcement fine-tuning approach that maximizes toxicity; (2) \textbf{CRT}~\cite{hong2024curiositydriven}, which incorporates token- and sentence-level diversity signals and a non-gibberish reward; (3) \textbf{DiveR-CT}~\cite{zhao2024diverct}, an extension of CRT that applies Lagrange dual theory to adaptively weight rewards; and (4) \textbf{CALM}~\cite{zheng2025calm}, which adds a policy-cover-based intrinsic bonus to encourage token exploration.